zammad/zammad-org/src/en/contribute/contribute.md

 ## Documentation

-The documentation you are reading is available on zammad.org and next.zammad.org and is built with Vitepress.
+The documentation you are reading is available on zammad.org and next.zammad.org and is built with VitePress.
 The source files are written in Markdown.
 Make sure to change the English source files only which are placed under `/src/en/`.
 The translation is done via Weblate and will overwrite any changes in the language specific folders (except `/src/en/`).